The Da Vinci Experience is an immersive event that showcases Leonardo Da Vinci’s art. In 2021 it takes place in Metro Vancouver at Tsawwassen Mills.

 When and Where is the Exhibition?

-The Da Vinci Experience takes place from late June in 2021 until January 10th in 2022.
+The Da Vinci Experience takes place from late June in 2021 until early 2022.
+The final day of the exhibition was going to be January 10th, but it was extended until March 13th.
 It happens at the Tsawwassen Mills Mall.

 The shopping centre’s address is 5000 Canoe Pass Way in Delta.
 It’s about a 5-minute drive from the BC Ferries’ Tsawwassen Terminal which connects the Lower Mainland with Vancouver Island.